wotakumoe/wotaku/guides/irc.md

 ---
 title: IRC
-customDescription: Learn how to use IRC and XDCC for real-time messaging and file sharing.
-Install an IRC client, search for XDCC packlists, and download files through direct client-to-client connections.
+customDescription: Basic guide on how to use IRC.
 ---

 ![](/thumb/irc.webp)